-186. The President will not appoint members of the tribunal unless satisfied \$22(2) there is no reason to question their impartiality.
-Those who have been nominated to the provincial panel have been recognised as possessing social awareness and cultural sensitivity, and a respect for people from different backgrounds.
+180. The President will not appoint members of the tribunal unless satisfied there is no reason to question their impartiality.
 In appointing a tribunal from the provincial panel the President will be sensitive to relevant gender and ethnic backgrounds.
-Where the complainant or the respondent is from a minority ethnic background the President will usually seek to appoint at least one member of the tribunal from a similar ethnic group or background if practicable.
 Before proposed members of the tribunal are appointed, the respondent should be notified in writing of their names, their diocese, and the capacity in which they are to be appointed.